adamsilver/fdpb/01-a-registration-form.md

 We could wait until the user leaves the field (`onblur`), but this is too late as the user has mentally prepared for (and often started to type in) the next field.
 Moreover, some users switch windows or use a password manager when using a form.
 Doing so will trigger the blur event, causing an error to show before the user is finished.
 All very frustrating.

 Remember, there's no problem with giving users feedback without a page refresh.
 Nor is there a problem with putting the error messages inline (next to fields)—we've done this already.
-The problem with live feedback is that it interupts users either too early or too late which causes a jarring user experience.
+The problem with live feedback is that it interupts users either too early or too late which often results in a jarring experience.

-If users are seeing errors, there's probably something wrong elsewhere.
+If users are seeing errors often, there's probably something wrong elsewhere.
 Focus on shortening your form and providing better guidance (good labeling and hint text).
 This way users shouldn't see more than the odd error.
 We'll look at long forms in the next chapter.

 ### Checklist Affirmation Pattern